rdp/sensible-cinema/experimental_online_player_ocr_readme.txt

 A. Not many are available free (hulu, youtube have a few).
 Netflix has quite a few now for money.
    You can of course use SC with DVD's, too, or rent or borrow DVD's.
-   (If they have a delete list (or you could create your own for them if not...).)
+   (If they have an edit list (or you could create your own for them if not...).)

 Q. Why does my mouse bounce up and down while sensible-cinema is going?